Allergy Shots Vs. Allergy Drops

 3. Can reactions occur on allergy injections?

 Yes, reactions may occur.
 They may be local or generalized.
+We take our injections very seriously and ensure qualified providers are on staff during treatment.

 A. Local reactions: These are not unusual and they consist of redness, swelling and itching at the site of the injection.
 These local reactions may occur immediately, or up to six hours after a shot.
 If a local reaction is bothersome, then an antihistamine should be taken to clear it up.
 Application of a cold towel also helps the local reaction in most cases.